johnnysan922/amazon-clone/README.md

 ## Utilized

 - React and node
+  - `npm install` (when testing on a new machine be sure to run this again)
   - `npx create-react-app` (creates react app template)
   - `npm i react-router-dom`
   - `npm install react-currency-format --save --force`